goliatone/wee-things-workshop/slides/index.md

 ## Goals

-* Familiarize ourselves with the NodeMCU dev board.
+* Familiarize ourselves with the NodeMCU development board.

 ## Goals

-* Familiarize ourselves with the NodeMCU dev board.
+* Familiarize ourselves with the NodeMCU development board.
 * Setup a work environment.

 ## Goals

-* Familiarize ourselves with the NodeMCU dev board.
+* Familiarize ourselves with the NodeMCU development board.
 * Setup a work environment.
 * Be able to load and execute code.
+???
+It might not look like much, but oftentimes this is the hardest thing to accomplish on our own.
+When we are starting, hardware can be daunting.
+It definitively was for me...

 ## WeeThings

 <h4>Outline</h4>
+???
+This workshop has 3 parts to it, introduction to Microcontrollers, setup, and code.

 ## WeeThings